Icinga/icingaweb2-module-director/doc/05-Upgrading.md

 <a name="upgrade-to-1.4.x"></a>Upgrading to 1.4.x
 -------------------------------------------------

-There is nothing special to take care of.
+Since v1.4.0 Icinga Director requires at least PHP 5.4.
+Apart from this, there is nothing special to take care of.
 In case you are running 1.3.x or any GIT master since then, all you need is to replace the Director module folder with the new one.
 Or to run `git checkout v1.4.x` in case you installed Director from GIT.

 <a name="upgrade-to-1.3.x"></a>Upgrading to 1.3.x
 -------------------------------------------------